YOLO-CIANNA: Galaxy detection with deep learning in radio data: II. Winning the SKA SDC2 using a generalized 3D-YOLO network: Method

-Our dynamic augmentation scheme does not fit the classical epoch definition.
-Instead, we group the generated examples into iterations over 1600 example subcubes.
+Our dynamic augmentation scheme does not fit the classical definition of an epoch.
+Instead, we grouped the generated examples into iterations over 1600 example subcubes.
 Due to the limited number of labeled sources in the LDEV catalog, splitting them into training and validation sets is impractical.
-Constituting a large enough validation set so it is statistically relevant would remove too many sources from the training sample.
-We therefore chose to use all labeled sources from the LDEV catalog for training and relied on occasional scoring over the MAIN SDC2 cube to verify the absence of overtraining, acting as a reliable validation and calibration dataset.
-During the challenge, the number of scoring was limited to prevent indirect optimization against the hidden MAIN catalog.
-Yet, it was possible to score a few save states from each trained model to test for blatant overfitting over the LDEV cube.
-In this paper, we use the scorer more extensively to provide a detailed analysis of our results.
+Constituting a validation set large enough to be statistically relevant would remove too many sources from the training sample.
+We therefore chose to use all labeled sources from the LDEV catalog for training and relied on occasional scoring over the MAIN SDC2 cube to verify the absence of overtraining, serving as a validation and calibration dataset.
+During the challenge, the number of scoring was limited to prevent optimization against the hidden MAIN catalog.
+Yet, it was possible to score a few saved states for each trained model to test for blatant overfitting over the LDEV cube.
+In this paper, we used the scorer more extensively to provide a detailed analysis of our results.
 Still, it remains prohibitively costly to score more often than every few hundred iterations.
-Monitoring the training loss directly is not very useful, as most input examples are devoid of visible sources.
-We instead define a subset composed of cutouts centered on 800 random sources from the training catalog and use it as a proxy validation dataset to monitor the fine-grained loss evolution.
-Validation loss values are, therefore, only comparable within a given training.
+Monitoring the training loss directly is not very useful, as most input examples lack detectable sources.
+Instead, we relied on a subset of cutouts centered on 800 randomly selected sources from the training catalog as a proxy validation dataset to monitor fine-grained loss evolution.
+Validation loss values are therefore only comparable within a given training.